-LOUISA.
-Pray describe it.
+Louisa.
+Then, pray describe it.

-MOTHER.
-The Indians provide themselves with several round earthen pots, and, by the help of a hoop, they very rapidly ascend the cocoa-nut tree. - Arrived near the top, they fasten the earthen pots round the tree, and make incisions near the mouth of each.
-The next morning, the jars are found generally full of a sweet liquor, which is often drunk in that state, and is called toddy.
-When allowed to stand, it quickly begins to ferment, and is then distilled into the spirit named arrack.
+Mother.
+The Indians provide themselves with several round earthen pots, and, by the help of a rope, they very rapidly ascend the cocoanut trees.
+Arrived near the top, they fasten the earthen pots round the tree, and make incisions near the mouth of each.
+The next morning the jars are found generally full of a sweet liquor, which is often drank in that state, and is called toddy.
+When allowed to stand, it quickly begins to ferment, and is then distilled into the spirit, named arrack.

-HELEN.
+Helen.
 How curious !

-LOUISA.
+Louisa.
 You say brandy is distilled from wine.
 Pray how is wine made?

-MOTHER.
-Wine is the fermented juice of vegetables; of these there are a great variety; but the wine made from grapes is esteemed the most valuable.
+Mother.
+Wine is the fermented juice of vegetables; of these there are a great variety, but the wine made from grapes is esteemed the most valuable.

-HELEN.
-What is fermentation?
+Helen.
+What is fermentation ?

-MOTHER.
+Mother.
 Fermentation is the state into which vegetable substances pass, when deprived of the vital principle.
-Thus, the juices of fruit, when gathered, will shortly ferment; and even if allowed to remain too long on the trees, the fruit in time becomes fermented.
+Thus, the juices of fruit, when gathered, will shortly ferment, and even, if allowed to remain too long on the trees, in time become fermented.

-HELEN.
-I have often observed, that, in very ripe gooseberries, there was a peculiar sour over-ripe flavour.
+Helen.
+I have often observed, that, in very ripe gooseberries, there was a peculiar sour, over-ripe flavour.